-Written by Ryan on Tuesday the 12th of March 2019.
+Written by Active Minds on Tuesday the 12th of March 2019.

 Sensory stimulating activities have become increasingly popular for those living with dementia.
 Focusing on the five senses: sight; smell; taste, touch and hearing; sensory stimulation exercises the parts of the brain responsible for thinking, concentration and memory.
 For people with dementia, these are often the parts of the brain most affected, so exercising them can help to slow down the deterioration.